parimalp/compute_acceleration_using_Vitis/README.md

 In this section, we first show another method to write simple Vadd kernel in C style, because the kernel synthesizer supports C/C++ as well as OpenCL.
 BTW, RTL is also supported in Vitis hardware acceleration.
 But if there's no C model provided for this kernel, software emulation cannot run.
 Only hardware emulation and hardware implementation can be executed.

-To achieve the best performance of vector addition, we explore in various ways: make the data path wider, not shared with other data.
+To achieve the best performance of vector addition, we explore other ways: make the data path wider, not shared with other data.

 This example is a part of UG1352.
 It's recommended to read UG1352 for more in-depth explanations.

 **Note**: You may see some host code execution time prints in the following two sections.
 They are useful for performance evaluation on real hardware, but **NOT** on any kinds of emulations.
 Software Emulation is good for code correctness checking; Hardware Emulation uses hardware design information and does cycle accurate PL simulation, but using timer on the host side would not match real hardware case.

-In this section, we will run application in hardware emulation mode because it would show more details than software emulation mode.
+In this section, we will run application in Hardware Emulation mode because it would show more details than Software Emulation mode.

 ### Section 3a: Build Project with CLI Flow

 Make sure Vitis and XRT environment is setup properly in your shell.
-Revisit section 1b or run `source setup.sh` from lab top path to setup environnement.
+Revisit section 1b or run `source setup.sh` from lab top path to setup environment.

 Step 1: Build hw_src in Makefile Flow